 What is Ayurveda?

 Ayurveda is the original self-care system designed to maximise quality and longevity of life by managing mental, emotional, and physical wellbeing.
-Food is the central pillar of Ayurveda, supported by exercise and mindfulness.
+Food is the central pillar of Ayurveda, supported by exercise, mindfulness and meditation.

-It’s thousands of years old (possibly well over 5000 years), originated in India and comes from the same source of knowledge as yoga.
-It shares the same foundations and you can think of it as yoga with food.
+Ayurveda is thousands of years old (possibly well over 5000 years), originated in India and comes from the same source of knowledge as yoga.
+It shares the same foundations and you can think of it as ‘yoga for food’.

 Ayurveda is about maximising quality and longevity of life